Oregon vs. Washington State NCAA Football Odds, Plays and Insights | November 13, 2021

 Oregon Stats and Trends

-- Oregon has three wins against the spread in nine games this season.
+- Oregon has played nine games, with three wins against the spread.

-- The Ducks have been favored by 14 points or more four times this season and have not covered the spread in any of them.
+- The Ducks have yet to cover the spread this season when favored by 14 points or more in four chances.

-- Oregon's games this year have hit the over on four of nine set point totals (44.4%).
+- Oregon's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Oregon is 3-4 against the spread and 7-0 overall in games when it scores more than 24.7 points.
+- Oregon is 3-4 against the spread and 7-0 overall in games when it records more than 24.7 points.

 - The Ducks have nine giveaways this season, while the Cougars have 20 takeaways .